-49 See 19 C.F.R.
-Part 177, Subpart A.
+52 See 19 C.F.R. pt.
+177, subpt.
+A.

-50 See 19 C.F.R. § 174.
+53 See 19 C.F.R. § 174.

-of International Trade (CIT),51 although judicial review of a CBP headquarters ruling requires the petitioner to show that it would suffer irreparable harm in the absence of pre-importation review.
+ruling, request, or a denial of a CBP protest are subject to appeal by the importer to the U.S. Court of International Trade (CIT),54 although judicial review of a CBP headquarters ruling requires the petitioner to show that it would suffer irreparable harm in the absence of pre-importation review.

 It is important to note that CBP may be reluctant to make a decision on whether new models or redesigned products are within the scope of an exclusion order, cease-and-desist order, or consent order without considerable input from the Commission.
-Although CBP proceedings on exclusion order rulings can be conducted on an ex parte basis, CBP has exercised its administrative discretion in certain cases to hold an adversarial hearing on a headquarters ruling request on an inter partes basis, and has done so recently.52
+Although CBP proceedings on exclusion order rulings can be conducted on an ex parte basis, CBP has exercised its administrative discretion in certain cases to hold an adversarial hearing on a headquarters ruling request on an inter partes basis, and has done so recently.
+55

 There may be good reasons not to pursue CBP remedies in lieu of Commission ancillary proceedings.
 In CBP proceedings, the parties do not have access to the confidential record from the main Section 337 investigation.
 Patentees do not receive notice when an importer seeks a ruling letter on a new model or redesigned product or protests the exclusion of such products.
 Patentees also have no right to participate in protest proceedings brought by importers to challenge the interdiction of goods covered by Commission exclusion orders, and patentees appear to be barred from appealing an adverse ruling to any court.
 With respect to the protest procedure, CBP may seize the respondents' articles, and such seizure sets a bad tone for further proceedings in which the merits of new models or redesigned products are being advocated before CBP.
-Finally, importers' appeals are to the CIT, which has virtually no experience in patent litigation, and appeals based on the denial of a protest foreclose intervention by the patentee.
+Finally, importers' appeals are to the CIT, which has very limited experience in patent litigation, and appeals based on the denial of a protest foreclose intervention by the patentee.

-Best Practice 66 - The ITC, with the parties' input, should continue to clearly define actions prohibited by its cease-and-desist orders.
+Best Practice 65 - The ITC, with the parties' input, should continue to clearly define actions prohibited by its cease-and-desist orders.

 Section 337 provides potentially substantial monetary penalties for violations of cease-and-desist orders and consent orders.
 For example, the Commission may impose a civil penalty for violations of a cease-and-desist order equal to \$100,000 or twice the domestic value of the merchandise per day for each day on which a violation occurs.
-57 The Commission similarly can impose significant remedies for violations of consent orders.
+The Commission similarly can impose significant remedies for violations of consent orders.
 For example, the Commission imposed a civil penalty in the amount of \$6,242,500 against a respondent for violation of a consent order.
-58 The Commission's decision was affirmed on appeal, even though the patent at issue in the investigation that gave rise to
+The Commission's decision was affirmed on appeal, even though the patent at issue in the investigation that gave rise to

-51 19 U.S.C. § 1514; 28 U.S.C. § 1581(a) and (h).
+54 19 U.S.C. § 1514; 28 U.S.C. § 1581(a) and (h).

-52 See, e.g., CBP Ruling Request, U.S. Customs and Border Protection Ruling re Limited Exclusion Order in Inv.
-No. 337-TA-944, Certain Network Devices, Related Software & Components Thereof, IPR H284032RL, at 1 (April 7, 2017) ("This ruling letter, issued under 19 C.F.R. § 177, is the result of an inter partes proceeding").
+55 See, e.g., CBP Ruling Request, U.S. Customs and Border Protection Ruling re Limited Exclusion Order in Inv.
+No. 337-TA-944, Certain Network Devices, Related Software & Components Thereof, IPR H284032RL, at 1 (Apr.
+7, 2017) ("This ruling letter, issued under 19 C.F.R. § 177, is the result of an inter partes proceeding....").

-53 Corning Gilbert v.
+56 Corning Gilbert Inc. v.
 United States, 896 F. Supp.
 2d 1281 (Ct.
 Int'l Trade 2013).

-54 See 19 C.F.R. § 174.
+57 See 19 C.F.R. § 174.

-55 See 28 U.S.C. § 1581(a).
+58 See 28 U.S.C. § 1581(a).

-56 28 U.S.C. § 2631(j)(1)(A).
+59 28 U.S.C. § 2631(j)(1)(A).

-57 19 U.S.C. § 1337(f)(2).
+^{60 19} U.S.C. § 1337(f)(2).